donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 The synthetic evaluation dataset, while useful for proof-of-concept demonstration, limits the generalizability of these findings.
 Future work should incorporate authentic clinical dictations such as the [Shaip Physician Dictation Dataset](https://marketplace.databricks.com/details/8eb39dd5-ffc4-4e8d-8f89-25d91bf1774b/Shaip_Physician-Dictation-Data-Radiology), which requires Databricks account permissions.
 Real clinical speech presents challenges absent in synthetic data: background noise, speaker variations, interruptions, and the full complexity of clinical communication patterns.

 #### Learned Gating Mechanisms
 The static λ weighting approach represents a significant limitation.
 A more sophisticated system would dynamically adjust the influence of the external language model based on acoustic confidence and contextual cues.
 When Whisper exhibits high confidence in its predictions, the domain model should have minimal influence.
-Conversely, during periods of acoustic uncertainty—particularly around medical terminology—the fusion weight should increase.
+Conversely, during periods of acoustic uncertainty, particularly around medical terminology, the fusion weight should increase.
 Implementing this would likely involve training a small gating network that learns to predict optimal λ values given acoustic features and partial transcript context.

 #### Advanced Fusion Architectures
 Beyond shallow fusion, **deep fusion** and **cold fusion** approaches warrant investigation.
 Deep fusion could learn more sophisticated integration by combining hidden states and tuning a task-specific fusion function.
 Cold fusion could be explored by integrating the domain language model during Whisper's training process, though this would require more substantial computational resources and training data.